Social responsibilityChildren's Day at ATB (Photo: ATB)

 The institute has more than 250 employees - in research, in the technical field and in administration.
 The institute offers an attractive work environment, which refers to the reconciliation of career and family as well as equal opportunities for women and men.

-Scientists from various disciplines are supported by technical staff.
-The multidisciplinary research teams are composed by experienced scientists working with doctoral students and postdocs.
+Scientists from various disciplines collaborate in teams, supported by technical staff.
+The multidisciplinary research teams are composed by experienced scientists and doctoral students and postdocs.

 The ATB is also involved in job training and provides apprenticeships for technical and administrative professions.